 Please complete this survey even if no disaster resilience courses are offered at your HEI, so that we can form a picture of coverage in Europe.
 If your HEI offers more than one course covering disaster resilience, please complete a separate survey for each course.

 It is with great pleasure that the ANDROID network is announcing its 2nd annual conference to be held on 24th and 25th October 2013, in Limassol, Cyprus.
 The conference will be a great opportunity to bring together the 67 network partners from 31 countries.
 During the conference, developments and results from each work-package will be presented and the network members will get the chance to discuss developments in the Android project and exchange ideas in a round table format, participate in workshops and work-package group meetings.
 Partners will also have the opportunity to present their work in the disaster resilience field, following abstract submission.
-Further details can be found on the conference webpage.
+Further details can be found in this downloadable PDF summary.

 Volume 1, Issue 3 of the new ANDROID Exchange newsletter is now available to download from our publications section of this website.
 This issues includes